Gavinwgl/Correction-declaration/README.md

 AGAIN, we are really sorry if this error causes confusion to anyone.
-For more information, you are free to contact our authors Guile Wu (guile.wu.cn@ieee.org; auguilewu@mail.scut.edu.cn ) and Wenxiong Kang (auwxkang@scut.edu.cn ).
+For more information, you are free to contact our authors Guile Wu (guile.wu.cn@ieee.org; guilewucn@gmail.com).
 We will be happy to address your problems if we are not in busy hour.